benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB05.png)

 Usually it doesn't matter which is the case, since _any person whose name is Lior and doesn't own a red vehicle_ is a valid assignment to the pattern.
-This is where the **no-existance language element (depicted with a pink 'X' box)** can be used.
+This is where the **no-existence language element (depicted with a pink 'X' box)** can be used.

 An  assignment is valid only if: